lowlighter/metrics/README.md

     plugin_topics_limit: 15
 ```

-    🚧 The feature below is only available on @master

 It is possible to display starred topics as `Mastered and known technologies` instead :

 ![Topics plugin (mastered)](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.topics.mastered.svg)